• Home

 Dr. Maria Puerta-Riera Talks about the Benefits of a Career at a Community College & How COVID-19 is Likely to Affect These Institutions

-April 14, 2020 Career Paths, Community Colleges, Diversity & Inclusion, Teaching, Women in Political Science Comments Off on Dr. Maria Puerta-Riera Talks about the Benefits of a Career at a Community College & How COVID-19 is Likely to Affect These Institutions
+April 14, 2020 Career Paths, Community Colleges, Diversity, Equity and Inclusion, Teaching, Women in Political Science Comments Off on Dr. Maria Puerta-Riera Talks about the Benefits of a Career at a Community College & How COVID-19 is Likely to Affect These Institutions

 Dr. Maria Puerta-Riera is a political scientist with a doctorate in cultural studies, dedicated to political analysis, specializing in issues related to democracy in Venezuela and Latin America.
 She is currently teaching social sciences (Research Techniques in Social […]